History of the Staten Island Railway: Service scaledowns, discontinuation of South and North Shore lines, and the end of B&O operation: 1947–1971

-City steps in to subsidize Tottenville service: 1954–1971

-While the SIRT had successfully discontinued service on the North Shore Branch and South Beach Branch, it was not successful in its endeavors to discontinue service to Tottenville.
 On September 7, 1954, the SIRT made an application to discontinue all passenger service on the Tottenville sub-division on October 7, 1954.
-The PSC warned that if it discontinued its passenger service, action would be taken to remove the SIRT's parent company, the B&O Railroad, from Staten Island, meaning the end of its prospering freight operation.
+The PSC warned that if it discontinued its passenger service, action would be taken to remove the SIRT's parent company, the B&O Railroad, from Staten Island.
 A large city subsidy allowed passenger service on the Tottenville sub-division to continue.
-Since this sub-division did not need the trains cars left over from the closure of the North Shore and South Beach lines, the SIRT sold 35 of them, of which 5 were trailers, to the New York City Transit Authority (NYCTA) in 1953–1954 for $10,000 each.

-A bill allowing New York City to lease service on the Tottenville line was approved by Governor Harriman on March 20, 1956, paving the way for an agreement between the city and the B&O. On December 13, 1956, the PSC approved an agreement between the B&O and New York City that ensured the Tottenville line would continue to operate; as part of the deal, New York City leased the line's passenger facilities for 20 years and received a small percentage of the line's net income.
-The SIRT continued to collect revenue and operate service.
+On December 13, 1956, the PSC approved an agreement between the B&O and New York City that ensured the Tottenville line would continue to operate; as part of the deal, New York City leased the line's passenger facilities for 20 years and received a small percentage of the line's net income.
 In addition, the city repaid all taxes owed by the railroad to the city.
 The agreement went into effect on January 1, 1957.
-The SIRT's financial troubles continued and in February 1960, it asked the city for $3,870,000 in subsidies, threatening to ask the PSC for permission to discontinue the service if the funds were not provided.
-In 1959, the SIRT lost $1,100,000, with an average daily ridership of 4,000.
-On August 25, 1960, the Board of Estimate approved an amendment of the city's contract with the SIRT to increase the annual subsidy.
+On August 25, 1960, the Board of Estimate approved an amendment to the contract to increase the annual subsidy after the SIRT lost $1,100,000 in 1959.
 Over the next ten years, the aid was increased from $4,000,000 to $8,400,000.